bento-io/collection/README.md

 * Home should be the top domain when possible
 * Next lessons to follow-up with ($then) are in no particular order in the array
 * Next lessons should NOT include prerequisites (javascript should not be in angular $then)
-* Only the FIRST THREE links are shown, in the order of the array
+* Only the FIRST TWO "easy" links are shown, in the order of the array
 * Link names should be the title of the destination
 * Links should take the user DIRECTLY to the relevant information (i.e. for html go to the html exercise in codecademy, rather than codeacademy's home page)
 * Make sure that if you are testing locally to open in Firefox - Chrome does not allow for local pulls of JSON files